MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 1. **Publish** the bot to your Azure App Service.
 1. In your browser, navigate to https://<your_app_service>.azurewebsites.net/.bot.
 If everything is correct, the page will return this JSON content: `{"k":true,"ib":true,"ob":true,"initialized":true}`.

-## Enable Direct Line App Service Extension

-This section describes how to enable the direct line app service extension using keys from your bot’s channel configuration and the **Azure App Service** resource where your bot is hosted.

 ### Gather your Direct Line Extension keys